 Beloved evokes the horror of slavery and the scars it has left on our national psyche better than any nonfiction history could hope to.
 It should be essential reading for every American with a conscience.
 (Jared)Blue Labyrinth by Douglas PrestonPublication Date: 2014.

-This book is the latest in the Pendergast series.
+This book is the 14th book in the Pendergast series.
 A long-buried family secret resurfaces after Pendergast finds the corpse of his most dangerous enemy laying on his doorstep.
 Also available in Audio.
 (Katrina)Burial Rites by Hannah KentPublication Date: 2013.

 Set in the bleak landscape of Iceland during the poverty-stricken early 1800s, this is the story of Agnes Magnusdottir.
 She's just been sentenced to death for her role in the killing of two men and sent to an isolated farm to await her execution.
 The family she lives with is appalled to be housing a condemned murderer, but slowly, they and the young priest chosen as her spiritual guardian discover that there's much more to Agnes' crime than what the official account claims.
-Based on the true story of the last person to be executed in Iceland, this atmospheric and haunting debut novel may soon be a movie featuring Jennifer Lawrence.
+A haunting and atmospheric debut novel based on the true story of the last person to be executed in Iceland.
 (Kristi)

 What Patrons Have to Say

 "A good read.
 Interesting, tragic story.
 Some lovely, descriptive passages."Cinnamon and Gunpowder by Eli BrownPublication Date: 2013.